Trouble with the Neighbor Across the Street: E's Unspoken No

 I have the same issue sometimes, but I thought it might help to hear that it isn't just those of us in direct sales who have this issue.
 DH is a financial planner, and sometimes his customers (even those who have hundreds of thousands of dollars invested with him) avoid his calls to evaluate their accounts.
 The same thing--messages unreturned, and calling when they say they'll be there and they don't pick up.
 It's not just us!
 People just hate to say no, and they'd rather be tremendously rude and avoid the no rather than just bucking up.
 What can you do?

-No, "Trouble with the Neighbor Across the Street: E's Unspoken No" is a work of fiction.
+What can readers learn from "Trouble with the Neighbor Across the Street: E's Unspoken No"?

 Similar Pampered Chef Threads